 At April, I left my flat to come live with my parents back at my hometown.
 I have lived by myself for the last 9 years and it seemed legit that I should live with them for the last of my spinster years.
 Even though it isn’t in the countryside, it’s just a small town, but I love staying at peaceful atmosphere like this, in a big house and an open land with fresh air.
 I worked with so much brands sitting at the comfort of my home and occasionally came to Kolkata for meets and events.
 It got a little tough to attend all the events I was invited to, but I thought that I really needed the break.

 The following months were a little rough.
 My grandma who used to stay with us suffered from a major stroke on June, a few days after my sister’s engagement.
 She expired a couple of weeks later leaving my mother heartbroken.
 I didn’t go back to the city for over a couple of months and put a little pause to my blogging.
-Things haven’t been so much normalised since then, no birthdays and no Christmas.
+Things haven’t been so much normalized since then, no birthdays and no Christmas.
 But I started coming back to the city occasionally around the end of August and did a few little shoots and attended some events.
+The trauma also had a momentary effect on my personal life, but things got so much better once my life went back to it’s normal flow.

 [Durga Puja with fellow blogger Dona]